The Project Team

 Dr. Rob McMahon

-Dr. Rob McMahon is an Assistant Professor in the Faculty of Extension at the University of Alberta.
-He teaches in the Master of Arts in Communication and Technology and Master of Arts in Community Engagement programs.
+Dr. Rob McMahon is an Associate Professor in the Media and Technology Studies program in the Department of Political Science at the University of Alberta.
+He teaches in the Master of Arts in Communication and Technology program.
 Rob co-founded the First Mile Connectivity Consortium, a national nonprofit association of Indigenous technology organizations (see: www.firstmile.ca).